-The answer is yes if you are going to retire and not be covered by an employer group health plan.
-If you are self-employed and have an individual health insurance plan, you will need to enroll in Medicare.
+If you are going to retire and no longer be covered by an employer group health plan or if you are self-employed and have an individual health insurance plan, you will need to enroll in Medicare.

-I always advise people who are going to get their health insurance from their employer after they become eligible for Medicare only to enroll in Part A of Medicare because it is free.
-Part B of Medicare cost $135.50 per month and could cost more depending on your income if your annual income is more than $85,000 single or $170,000 married.
-If your employer has more than 20 employees, your employer plan will be your primary insurance, not Medicare.
-You can enroll in Part B of Medicare after you retire and come off of your employer group health plan without having to pay a late enrollment penalty.
+If you receive your health insurance from your employer once you become eligible for Medicare you only need to enroll in Part A of Medicare because it is free.
+Part B of Medicare cost $135.50 per month and could cost more depending on your income.
+Keep in mind that if your employer has more than 20 employees, your employer plan will be your primary insurance, not Medicare.
+You will be able to enroll in Part B of Medicare after you retire and come off of your employer group health plan without having to pay a late enrollment penalty.

 Enrolling in Medicare even though you are still working can make sense for some people.
 If your employer plan has a high deductible and your out-of-pocket costs are high, you may want to go ahead and enroll in both Part A and B of Medicare and drop your employer plan.
 If you did that you would need to select a Medicare Supplement and a Part D prescription drug plan.